cschreib/cobalt/doc/manual/library/packet_system.md

 );
 ```

 Here we are sending the text "hello world!!!" on the 3rd chat channel.
 On the other side, the server has to react when it receives such a packet.
-To do so, we register a handling function using the `netcom_base::watch_message(F&&)`:
+To do so, we register a callback function using the `netcom_base::watch_message(F&&)`:

 ```c++
 net.watch_message(